dkrest1/golang-projects/README.md

 - Each subfolder represents a distinct Golang project.
 - Projects are organized based on functionality or learning objectives.
-- Inside each project folder, you may find:
-  - `cmd/`: Main application files.
-  - `internal/`: Internal packages for handlers, repositories, and services.
-  - Other relevant directories based on project requirements.

 ## Projects